Boden-C/phosphorus/README.md

 # Phosphorus Library Management System

 Phosphorus is a Django/MySQL-based library management system for efficient staff operations, robust fine tracking, and secure user authentication.
 The backend provides a comprehensive API for managing books, borrowers, loans, and fines, with a focus on maintainability, data integrity, and ease of use for library staff.

+It is developer friendly with api endpoints available in JavaScript/TypeScript, Python, and HTTP.

 ## API Endpoints